tara-fenton/git-branches-lesson/README.md

 Clean up your branches, it's safe to do this if you have verified the changes were successfully added to master.
 If you don't feel comfortable deleting a branch right now, that's ok!
 Once you get more practice you'll want to clean them up so when you run the `git branch` command you can focus on the active branch you are working on

 NOTE: You will not be able to delete the branch you are currently on.
-Remember that `git checkout <branch-name>` is how to switch branches
+Remember that `git checkout <initials-branch-name>` is how to switch branches

 ### IMPORTANT: Always make a new branch off of the master branch!